 Bundle up with the proper gear, and you’ll find getting the mountain all to yourself in winter is worth the preparation.
 Whether hiking through the snow or battling icy conditions, these winter hiking boots will get you there and back.

-We found them comfortable right out of the box and appreciated the level of arch support.
-Even during icy conditions — on and off the trail — the Bridger had excellent traction.
+We found the Sawtooths comfortable right out of the box and appreciated the level of arch support.
+Even during icy conditions — on and off the trail — they have excellent traction.
 This is at least in part to the specialized winter soles, which are infused with silica to improve grip.

 And Crispis have proven themselves in the roughest terrain and cold weather.
 Meant for mountain exploration in winter, those who want a pair of boots that will stand up to cold, wet, off-trail terrain should start their search here.

-The Briksdal GTX is a stiff model on a board last.
-It has a GORE-TEX insulated lining, and a protective rubber rand guards toes from bashing rocks.
+The Briksdal GTX($400) is a stiff model on a board last.
+It has a GORE-TEX insulated lining, and a protective rubber rand guards toes against bashing rocks.
 Its heavy Nubuck leather upper provides durability against abrasive contact, and the Vibram sole will grab earth, rock, and snow for traction.